areshenkBlog

 Education

-PhD Psychology, Queens University, 2023
+PhD Cognitive Neuroscience, Queens University, 2023

 Thesis: Taking the ‘motor’ out of motor learning: The role of cognitive brain networks and explicit processes in sensorimotor adaptation.

-MSc Psychology, University of Victoria, 2016
+MSc Cognition and Brain Sciences, University of Victoria, 2016

-Thesis: Task-dependent motor representations evoked by spatial words
+Thesis: Task-dependent motor representations evoked by spatial words.

 BSc Mathematics, University of Victoria, 2015